qtipee/pms/README.md

 npm install
 ```

-And then run the application
+And then run the application:

 ```
 npm run dev